-15 Turning our focus to the correlation between the first and the second stage, we show that the correlation factor is significant for both panels there is a significant bias between the intermediation selection and the levels of discounts or announcement wealth effects.
+&lt;sup>14 Turning our focus to the correlation between the first and the second stage, we show that the correlation factor is significant for both panels there is a significant bias between the intermediation selection and the levels of discounts or announcement wealth effects.

+The second-stage regression estimates indicate that warrants are positively associated with the levels of discounts, and negatively associated with announcement wealth effects for the non-intermediated deals.
+The presence of hedge funds as lead investors is positively associated with discounts for both the intermediated and the non-intermediated deals and the size of the deal is positively (negatively) associated with discounts for the non-intermediated (intermediated) deals.
 Early registration status of the shares in the deal is positively (negatively) associated with discounts (wealth effects) for the non-intermediated deals.
-From the financial control variables, liquidity and profitability significantly explain both discounts and wealth effects for the non-intermediated deals and profitability for the intermediated deals.
+From the financial control variables, liquidity and profitability significantly explain both discounts and wealth effects for the non-intermediated deals.

 We also examine the extent to which the analysts' optimism relates to the selection choice and to the outcome variables.
 To measure optimism we rely on implied returns computed from target prices written on the issuer in the year preceding the deal.
-Given the skewness of the implied return measure, we scale the measure to be between 0 and 1 and adopt the percentile of the median implied return for the issuer (score_iret) as our explanatory variable.
+Given the skewness of the implied return measure, we scale the measure to be between 0 and 1 and adopt the percentile of the median implied return for the issuer (score\iret) as our explanatory variable.
 The results in Table 7 show that analysts' optimism does not affect the selection choice in either model: together with the results in Table 5, this suggests that the presence of coverage, but not the optimism implied by that coverage, relates to the selection decision on going intermediated.
 Regarding the outcome variables, Panel B shows that analysts' optimism is positively associated with announcement wealth effects, but only in non-intermediated deals (p-value=0.052).
 Given the univariate patterns that optimism is in fact exacerbated for agents in an intermediated deal, these results suggest that investors take the optimism in non-intermediated deals, where potential conflicts are less severe, as more genuine.